Skip to the content.

 AI systems must have interfaces that are transparent and easily understood by students and educators.
 The behavior of these systems should clearly communicate their intended use and limitations, avoiding any pretense of infallibility or omniscience.
 AI generated content should be always clearly marked as such.

-Declaration: We advocate for AI tools that are designed with clarity and honesty at their core.
+Declaration: We advocate for AI tools that are designed with clarity and transparency at their core.
 These tools must explicitly convey their limitations and avoid presenting erroneous information with undue confidence.
 In doing so, they will support a learning environment where students can trust, but also critically assess, the AI’s outputs.

 Principle 7: Ethical Training and Transparency